About John Teleska's practice

 Clinical Assistant Professor of Pediatrics

-University of Rochester School of Medicine and Dentistry
+University of Rochester School of Medicine & Dentistry

 "John matches deep compassion with very precise clinical skills in helping people deal with a variety of mental health issues as they move towards a healthier life.
 He is a valued healer in our clinic."